 Suppose $H$ is the planning horizon and $\Delta t$ is the step time.
-Based on vehicle position $(x, y)$, we extract the waypoint coordinates the car will go in $H \cdot \Delta t$ time with $H$ steps as $(x, y)_i, ..., (x, y)_j$.
-We interpolate these waypoints and evenly sample $H$ points including endpoints, and note as horizon trajectory $\textbf{t}_h$.
-Through homogeneous transformation $T^c_w$, we get local horizon trajectory.
-After adding offsets $\textbf{o}$ generated by learning methods, we transform the trajectory with offset back to the world frame through $T^c_w$ to get the modified trajectory $\textbf{t}_m$ in world frame:
+Based on vehicle position $(x, y)$, we extracted the waypoint coordinates the car will go in $H \cdot \Delta t$ time with $H$ steps as $(x, y)_i, ..., (x, y)_j$.
+We interpolated these waypoints and evenly sample $H$ points including endpoints, and noted as horizon path $\textbf{t}_h$.
+Through homogeneous transformation $T^c_w$, local horizon path is obtained.
+After adding offsets $\textbf{o}$ generated by learning methods, we transformed the path with offset back to the world frame through $T^c_w$ to get the modified path $\textbf{t}_m$ in world frame:

-With $\textbf{t}_m$, the path-tracking controllers can take the modified trajectory as new reference path to perform the obstacle nudging.
+With the modified path $\textbf{t}_m$, the path-tracking controllers can take the modified path as new reference path to perform the obstacle nudging.